 If your inspection is all clear then you can be confident that your home is as advertised.
 If something does come up in the inspection, you can bring this up with the seller and either discount your offer, or request that they have it fixed before you purchase the house.

 However, in a hot real estate market like Toronto, there are often multiple buyers going after the same house, many of whom will be willing to forgo any conditions on their offer.
-While it is still good to get an inspection to know what you are buying, you will not necessarily be able to put up conditions.
+While it is still good to to know what you are buying, you will not necessarily be able to put up conditions.